XinFinOrg/Docs-XF/docs/general/faq.md

 	**Note:** If you are running a node in Testnet, 2CPU/8GB of RAM is sufficient.

 !!! quote "How do Masternode Candidates become Masternodes?"
-    Once you are a Masternode Candidate, you need the support of XinFin Network community in the form of votes.
+    Once you are a Masternode Candidate, you need the support of XinFin Network community.
-	The top 150 most voted candidates every period called epoch (900 blocks of 2-second block-time) will be promoted to Masternode.
+	Masternode candidates every period called epoch (900 blocks of 2-second block-time) will be promoted to Masternode.
-	This list will change dynamically every epoch.
-	Only the 150 masternodes elected will be able to sign blocks and will receive rewards in the form of XinFin.
+	This list will change dynamically every epoch. masternodes will be able to sign blocks and will receive rewards in the form of XDC.

 !!! quote "Is there any guide on 'How to run a masternode from A to Z'?"
     See this [Medium post](https://medium.com/XinFin Network/how-to-run-a-XinFin Network-masternode-from-a-to-z-3793752dc3d1).